OpenDataRepository/data-publisher/external/jupyterhub/odr_env_readme.md

    This function returns a dict containing basic data on all the top-level datarecords belonging to `datatype_id` that you're allowed to view.
 This function can only return useful identifying information if the datatype's designer has properly set the "External ID Datafield" and/or the "Name Datafield" for the datatype in question.

 ---
+* `odr_env.getDatatypeData(datatype_id)`

+   This function returns a dict containing all the datafields, child datatypes, and linked datatypes that you're allowed to view on a given top-level `datatype_id`.

+---
 * `odr_env.getDatarecordData(datarecord_id)`

    This function returns a dict containing all the datafields, child datarecords, and linked datarecords that you're allowed to view on a given top-level `datarecord_id`.